Image

 3. Gaze tests – the officer holds an object and asks the driver to follow the object with their gaze as the officer moves the object

-As a Missouri driver, you have the right to refuse to perform a field test.
-If you are stopped and asked to perform field sobriety tests, contact a DUI attorney near you in Marion County, MO as soon as possible.
-If you already agreed to and participated in a field test and have been arrested for a DUI in Missouri, your DUI attorney in Marion County, MO will design an impenetrable defense to your case or may even be able to suppress the field test evidence if they do not meet the rules of evidence in Missouri court.
+It is your right in Missouri to refuse to perform a field test.
+If a police officer stops you and asks you to perform field sobriety tests, contact a DUI attorney near you in Marion County, MO immediately.
+If you already agreed to and participated in a field test and were then arrested for a DUI in Missouri, your DUI attorney in Marion County, MO will build a defense to your case or may even be able to suppress the field test evidence if they do not meet the rules of evidence in Missouri court.

 Traffic Checkpoints in Marion County, MO

-A checkpoint is a roadblock temporarily set up on a roadway as a way to randomly check drivers for driving under the influence.
-There are federal laws allowing but regulating the carriage of DUI checkpoints, but each state has its own rules and some prohibit the use of checkpoints.
-Lawmakers in Missouri have debated banning sobriety checkpoints, but curent Missouri law still allows police to use them.
+A checkpoint is a roadblock temporarily set up on a roadway to randomly check drivers for behaviors like driving under the influence.
+Federal law allows the use of DUI checkpoints by police departments, but they must meet certain standards.
+Missouri lawmakers have entertained banning sobriety checkpoints, but curent Missouri law still allows police to use them.

-Police departments in Marion County and around Missouri do not use checkpoints as heavily as they did in the past, but it is still prudent to educate yourself on your rights and the rules checkpoints must follow.
-When it doubt, call a DUI attorney near you at (314) 900-HELP.
+Checkpoints in Marion County and throughout Missouri are not as prevalent as they once were, but it is still prudent to familiarize yourself with your rights and the rules regulating checkpoints.
+When it doubt, turn to a DUI attorney near you at (314) 900-HELP.

 • carried out in a way that is neutral to all drivers (i.e. randomly selected drivers)